PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 Whilst this is a trivial service it should serve to illustrate the fact that a microservice is really nothing more than a Node module that runs as an independent process.

-A microservice system is a collection of these co-operating processes.
+A microservice system is a collection of these cooperating processes.
 Of course it gets more complicated in a real system where you have lots of services and have to manage problems such as service discovery and deployment, however keep in mind that the core concept is really very simple.

 ### There's more